A Record of Results – Transportation Improvements

 Transportation ImprovementsJohn Bartlett for Congress - Transportation

-As Passaic County’s representative on the North Jersey Transportation Planning Authority (NJTPA), a regional transportation panel that handles $2 billion per year in federally-funded infrastructure programs from Ocean County to the New York border, I have been an advocate for the transportation needs that affect everyone who lives in or travels through our county.
+As Passaic County’s representative on the North Jersey Transportation Planning Authority (NJTPA), a regional transportation panel that directs nearly $4 billion per year in federal infrastructure funding from Ocean County to the New York border, I have been an advocate for the transportation needs that affect everyone who lives in or travels through our county.
 Among other things, I have:

-• At my very first NJTPA meeting, stood up to Governor Christie to avoid a seventh delay in the important $200M+ project to improve traffic flow and safety in the Routes 46/3 interchange near Montclair State University in Woodland Park and Little Falls.
-This project was supposed to be finished by 2011, but when I became a Freeholder in 2013 it was still on the drawing board.
-Now NJDOT has completed the first phase, and the project will continue to improve safety and speed residents’ commutes for years to come.
+• At my very first NJTPA meeting, stood up to Chris Christie to avoid a seventh delay in important improvements to traffic flow and safety in the Routes 46/3 interchange near Montclair State University in Woodland Park and Little Falls.
+This $300 million project was supposed to be finished by 2011, but when I became a Freeholder in 2013 it was still on the drawing board.
+Now it’s done, making the daily commute safer and faster for all of us.

-• Advocated and received more than $1 million in federal grants to preserve and expand the Morris Canal Greenway as open space for recreation and historic tourism.
+• Advocated more than $1 million in federal grants to preserve and expand the Morris Canal Greenway as open space for recreation and historic tourism.

 • Launched the North Jersey Rail Coalition, advocating the development of commuter rail to connect Passaic, Morris, and Sussex Counties to economic centers in Bergen County and ultimately to New York City by connecting with the Hudson-Bergen Light Rail.

-• In the past three years, brought $24 million in new direct funding for Passaic County initiatives, including $8.6 million for Lakeview Avenue in Paterson and Clifton, to improve traffic and pedestrian safety; $6.3 million for safer commercial district roadways in Paterson and Clifton; and $3.4 million to develop the Highlands Rail Trail, including $1.5 million to begin construction in Wanaque soon.
+• Brought tens of millions in new direct funding for Passaic County initiatives, including $15 million for safety improvements along Valley Road in Wayne; a total of over $25 million to improve traffic and pedestrian safety in Paterson and Clifton; and $3.4 million to develop the Highlands Rail Trail, including $1.5 million to begin construction in Wanaque.

-• Advocated and received more than $5 million for rural road safety in towns like Bloomingdale, North Haledon, and Wayne, and for bicycle and pedestrian safety too – all part of the most comprehensive Complete Streets plan in the State of New Jersey.
+• Advocated and received more than $5 million for rural road safety in towns like Bloomingdale, North Haledon, and Wayne.

 • Improved local business’ ability to ship goods westward by pushing completion of the Two Bridges Road project connecting Wayne’s West Belt to Morris County and I-80 West.

-I am constantly advocating to make sure that projects large and small, like the Gateway Tunnel project and its essential “Bergen Loop” element, are having every possible positive effect on our region.
-Projects like these, and a host of other small streetscape and road safety projects, drive growth for businesses and improve quality of life for residents and commuters in Passaic, Morris, Sussex, and Essex Counties.
+Projects like these, and a host of other small streetscape and road safety projects, drive growth for businesses and improve quality of life for residents and commuters in Passaic, Morris, and Essex Counties.
 Through advocacy and collaboration with local governing bodies, we have also been able to improve and preserve historic treasures like the Morris Canal Greenway without increasing the burden on taxpayers.

 To learn more about John’s Record of Results, click here.